Kamala-Dadashova/Project-4.-Waze-App/Readme.md

 ## Repository Structure

 - **`data/`**
-  This directory includes the dataset that were used throughout the analysis.
+  This directory includes a dataset that was used throughout the analysis.

 - **`notebooks/`**
-  Here you will find Jupyter notebooks that contain the steps for data exploration, analysis, and model development.
+  Here, you will find Jupyter notebooks that contain the steps for data exploration, analysis, and model development.

 - **`executive summary/`**
-  This folder holds the reports that summarize key findings from each milestone of the project.
+  This folder has the reports that summarize key findings from each project milestone.

 - **`models/`**
   Saved machine learning models are stored in this directory, including those developed in the model training phase.